Three staffers win 2019 Amy J. Blue Awards

 The awards honor the life and work of the late Amy J. Blue, associate vice president for administrative services and facilities, who was known as a woman of incisive intelligence, abundant energy and unrelenting honesty.

-President Marc Tessier-Lavigne will present the awards at a May 15 ceremony for the winners and their families, friends and colleagues.
-The ceremony will be held from 3:30 to 5 p.m. in Lagunita Courtyard, located on Santa Teresa Street across from Roble Field.
+President Marc Tessier-Lavigne will present the awards at an April 30 reception for the winners and their families, friends and colleagues.
+The ceremony will be held from 3:30 to 5 p.m. on Tuesday, April 30, in Lagunita Courtyard, located on Santa Teresa Street across from Roble Field.
 Refreshments will be served.

 Profiles of the winners will appear in Stanford Report before the ceremony.